cloud-66-internal/help.cloud66.com/_skycap/how-to-guides/deployment/redeployment-hook.md

 ### Accessing redeployment hooks

-A unique redeployment hook URL is automatically generated for each Maestro applications.
+A unique redeployment hook URL is automatically generated for each applications.
 To access it:

 1. Open the application overview page from your [Dashboard](https://app.cloud66.com/dashboard)
 2. Click on *Settings & Information*  in the **Application** panel on the right of the screen